KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: license should be a valid SPDX license expression
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
+5. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)